Light Years (Kylie Minogue album): Singles

 "Kids" was released as the third single from Light Years and as the second from Williams' album Sing When You're Winning in October.
 Four original tracks by Williams appeared as B-side tracks: "John's Gay", "Often", "Karaoke Star", and "Kill Me or Cure Me".
 The music video, directed by Simon Hilton, contains choreography taken from Grease and references to Busby Berkley.
 The single peaked at number fourteen in Australia and at number two in the United Kingdom.
 Released on December, the fourth single "Please Stay" peaked at number 10 on the UK Singles Chart, her 20th top 10 entry, and number 15 on the Australian Singles Chart.
 It was the final release from Light Years in the UK, and was backed by two B-side tracks: a cover of "Santa Baby" and the previously unreleased track "Good Life".
 The music video saw Minogue sliding down a fireman's pole and dancing on top of a pool table.

 "Your Disco Needs You" was chosen as the final single, released only in Australia and Germany.
 It includes specially commissioned mixes of the track and "Password".
 Hugely popular as an album track, it was never released as a single in the UK because the content was considered "too gay" and "too camp".
 The decision sparked protests and petitions from fans lobbying for its release.
 A music video featuring scenes of Minogue dancing in formation accompanied the single's release in Germany.
 The track peaked at number 20 in Australia and number 31 in Germany.
-"Butterfly", a track that was in the running to be the fourth single, was remixed and issued in the US as a promotional single by Pichotti's Blue Plate Records in November 2001.
+"Butterfly", a track that was in the running to be the fourth single, was remixed and issued in the US as a promotional single by Mark Picchiotti's Blueplate Records in November 2001.
 It peaked at number fourteen on the Billboard Hot Dance Club Play chart.